 Track your results – what’s working and making money?

-You can’t make smart business decisions without good data.
-Unless you start to track, you won’t know where your traffic and leads are coming from or what traffic source is most profitable.
+Good data is the basis of smart business decisions.
+Unless you start tracking, you won’t know where your leads or traffic are coming from or what traffic source is most profitable.
 Without that knowledge, you won’t know where you should focus your efforts.

 How do you start tracking?

 The first step is to make sure you have Google Analytics installed on your website.
-It’s free and gives you a ton of good data.
+It’s free and gives you lots of useful data.
 In fact, it’s easy to become overwhelmed with all the data available.
 I focus on these areas:

 - Pageviews – what are my total pageviews for the last 30 days?